ShortTailLab/ph-open/README.md

 ```

 ### RESOURCES
 Resources are located in Resources/ folder.
-We do some post-processing and packing to the resources but we choose not elaborate it here.
+We do some post-processing to the resources but we will not elaborate the steps here.
 All resource processing scripts are located in the same folder so feel free to dig into it.

 ### GAME SERVER
 The server code is not released but the default project connects to our server and gets you in game smoothly.

 We do not provide the server code for two reasons.
 1. the server setup is pretty invovled.
-2. Even after the server setup, it still needs to import a dozen of excel forms to be of any use but we have no plan to open source our desgin docs.
+2. Even after the server setup, it still needs to import a dozen excel forms to be of any use but we have no plan to open source our desgin docs.

 Feel free to write your own server.
 All communications are in plain text json format.